Hero Treatment

 Grade 9

-Initial point of entry.
+Initial point of entry in spring of freshman year.
 Based on academic and extracurricular experiences.
-Students may apply to one of the ICP pathways.
+Students apply to the program and take part in a panel interview.

-Weekly, advisor-led cohort meetings, elective requirements, summer work, speaker series, and off-campus programs.
+Students rotate through each of the four cohorts, participating in weekly, advisor-led meetings, elective options, summer work, speaker series, and off-campus programs.

 Grade 12

-Assume leadership role, mentor underclassmen, and increase their own level of rigor.
+Students assume leadership role, mentor underclassmen, increase their own level of rigor, and prioritize relevant electives.
 Culminates with senior project and community presentation.

 Experiential